DCAN-Labs/compare_matrices_to_assign_networks/README.md

 - `dconn_filename` = path to input CIFTI file with network data
 - `data_type` = currently, the only supported data type is 'dense'
 - `template_path` = path to .mat file that has the network templates
-- `transform_data` =  if you want to convert your data before comparing to your template, use can use 1 of 3 transformations: 'Convert_FisherZ_to_r' or 'Convert_r_to_Pearsons' or 'Convert_to_Zscores' or use no tranformation
+- `transform_data` =  if you want to convert the inputted data, use 1 of 3 transformations: 'Convert_FisherZ_to_r' or 'Convert_r_to_Pearsons' or 'Convert_to_Zscores'.
+Please note that the cortical and subcortical regions are transformed separately.
+You may also chose to use no tranformation, though the recommended transformation is 'Convert_to_Zscores'.
     - 'Covert_FisherZ_to_r' will convert your data through a Fisher-Z transformation (click [here](https://www.statisticshowto.com/fisher-z/) for more information)
     - 'Convert_r_to_Pearsons' will convert your data into Pearson's coefficient (click [here](https://www.socscistatistics.com/tests/pearson/) for more information)
     - 'Convert_to_Zscores' will convert your data into Z-scores (click [here](https://www.statisticshowto.com/probability-and-statistics/z-score/) for more information)
+    - 'no_transformation' will not convert the input data.
 - `output_cifti_name` = name of the output CIFTI file
 - `cifti_output_folder` = your project directory
-- `wb_command` = [link](https://www.humanconnectome.org/software/connectome-workbench) to download workbench command to view outputs
+- `wb_command` = [link](https://www.humanconnectome.org/software/connectome-workbench) to download Workbench Command to view outputs
 - `make_cifti_from_results` = '0' or '1'
     - '0' = does not save anything
     - '1' = saves your results as a CIFTI file